datstartup/ubuntuopenbox/_posts/2019-11-11-use-mutt-email-client.md

 ---
-title: "Use Mutt As Email Manager"
+title: "Use Mutt As Email Client"
 header:
 categories:
   - Raspberry-Pi